-Blue Ridge Community Health Services is a federally qualified community health center system and the health care entity poised to enter into the required Loan Performance Agreement associated with this opportunity.
-BRCHS is currently a system of six free-standing health care practices including a primary care practice, a pediatric practice, a dental center, and three school-based health centers.
-(The primary care and pediatric practices will be consolidated into one new building through this project.)
-BRCHS health centers offer a full continuum of services including outreach, preventive and acute care, and management of chronic illnesses.
+Blue Ridge Community Health Services is a federally qualified community health center that is poised to enter into the required Loan Performance Agreement associated with this opportunity.
+Services include family medicine, pediatrics, dental, mental health, community outreach, and school-based health.
+(The family practice, the pediatric practice, and mental health services will be consolidated into one new building through this project.)
+BRCHS offers a full continuum of care including preventive and acute care, and management of chronic illnesses.